 Not long after the mammoth went extinct and before Stonehenge was built more than 4,000 years ago, a young bristlecone pine seedling burst through the soil near Bishop, Calif.

-Today, that bristlecone pine tree, known as the “Methuselah” tree, is still alive after 4,849 years, making it one of the oldest living things on Earth.
+Today, that bristlecone pine tree, known as the “Methuselah” tree, is still alive after 4,850 years, making it one of the oldest living things on Earth.
 Walk among it and other ancient bristlecone pines, many more than 2,000 years old, in the Ancient Bristlecone Pine Forest in the White Mountains an hour’s drive east of Bishop.
+The Schulman Grove Visitor Center in the forest has a large patio and boardwalks that make for a perfect place to stargaze.
+The area's low population density and often-clear weather make the night skies stunning.

 It’s just one of many unique experiences you can have in the Bishop area where crowds are non-existent, trout-fishing and bouldering are world-class and locals are happy to see you.
 It’s the kind of place where you can drive 20 miles and it takes 20 minutes because there's no traffic.